Skip to main content Skip to accessibility

 3. the appropriate penalty if a charge is to be handled at the enquiry

-Who attends the Parish Hall Enquiry?
+Who attends the Parish Hall enquiry

-The enquiry is a private hearing.
-The Centenier may admit anyone to an enquiry and will not normally exclude anyone with a bone fide interest.
 However, young people under the age of 18 must always be accompanied by a parent or other appropriate person.
-Officers from the Probation Service attend all enquiries for young people to offer assistance to the Centenier in his / her decision making.
+Officers from the Probation Service attend all enquiries for young people to offer assistance to the Centenier in their decision making.

 Records may be produced at subsequent enquiries and court appearances within the Island.
 However, there is no requirement to declare parish hall sanctions on job applications or visa requests.
 There is no reference to parish hall sanctions in the Rehabilitation of Offenders (Jersey) Law 2001 because they are not recognised as criminal convictions.

-Who can make referrals for enquiry?
+Who can make referrals for enquiry

 Most cases are referred for enquiry by the police.